intrinsical/sto-aso/README.md

 **[Downloads and release notes can be found here](https://intrinsical.github.io/categories/sto-aso)**

-If you would like to help, here are some areas to focus on:

-## Add or fix admiralty ship stats
+## Help : Add or fix admiralty ship stats

 Star Trek Online is constantly adding new ships to the game, and I don't have access to every ship in the game.
 I depend on you, the STO community, to provide me with information on the newest ships.

 **<span style="font-size:larger;">[Click here to submit admiralty ship information](https://github.com/intrinsical/sto-aso/issues/new?template=submit-admiralty-ship-information.md&labels=ship+info&title=New+admiralty+ship)</span>**

-## Add support for tracking ship maintenance
+## Help : Add support for tracking ship maintenance

 Currently when a ship is "Deployed" on an Admiralty assignment, the ship is removed from the [Admiral's](https://github.com/intrinsical/sto-aso/blob/master/src/com/kor/admiralty/beans/Admiral.java) list of "active" ships and put into the list of "maintainence" ships.
 The user has to manually move ships out of the maintenance list and back ito the active list.